Addiction Treatment Arizona Is More than Treating Addiction

 If you are grappling with an addiction to drugs or alcohol and want to break free, seeking out addiction treatment Arizona is a wise step.
 Overcoming an addiction under any circumstances requires a lot of hard work, dedication, persistence and support.
 Matters can become more complicated still, however, when you also suffer from a mental illness or disorder.

 If you struggle with depression, anxiety or another mental illness and are looking for addiction treatment, a holistic approach may be the answer.
-Read on to find out how holistic methods are incorporated into addiction treatment Arizona programs to make things easier for people with dual diagnoses.
+Read on to find out how holistic methods are incorporated into addiction treatment Arizona programs to make things easier for people with dual diagnosis.

 Dual Diagnosis: What it Means

 Put simply, having a dual diagnosis means that you have been diagnosed with more than one mental health disorder or substance abuse disorder.
 In the context of addiction treatment, it typically means having a substance abuse disorder along with being diagnosed with a mental illness or mood disorder.

 Sometimes, the mental illness is triggered by active addiction; other times, it was present to begin with and perhaps exacerbated by addiction.
 In fact, it is not uncommon for people with undiagnosed mental illnesses to turn to substances as a way of self-medicating.
 Unfortunately, things can and often do spiral out of control and turn into full-fledged substance abuse.

 The Challenges of Addiction Treatment with Dual Diagnosis

 The concept behind any addiction treatment center is simple: helping people who are in active addiction to achieve and maintain meaningful sobriety to reclaim their lives.
 It stands to reason, then, that the sole focus should be assisting the patient with abstaining from the drug of their choice.
 However, an underlying mental illness can significantly complicate efforts to achieve and maintain sobriety.